 Building reliable systems requires deep understanding of the why behind architectural decisions.

-💡 Key insight: Our article on Scaled Dot-Product Attention builds the full intuition from scratch, including the mathematical derivation and its connection to modern optimizations like Multi-Query & Grouped-Query Attention and FlashAttention.
+The LeetLLM lesson on Scaled Dot-Product Attention builds the intuition from scratch, including the mathematical derivation and its connection to modern optimizations like Multi-Query and Grouped-Query Attention and FlashAttention.

 Product-focused companies prioritize applied ML and system design challenges.
-Their main goal isn't typically training foundational models from scratch, but rather integrating existing models into responsive and intuitive user experiences.
+Their main goal isn't typically training foundational models from scratch, but rather integrating existing models into responsive user experiences.
 Key engineering challenges include:

-The emphasis is on practical skills: can you build something that works in production, keep costs under control, and measure whether it's actually good?
-Engineers in these roles must excel at API integration, prompt engineering, and rigorous testing.
+The emphasis is on practical skills: can you build something that holds up in production, keep costs under control, and measure whether it meets the product bar?
+Engineers in these roles need API integration, prompt engineering, and rigorous testing.

-🎯 Production tip: LeetLLM covers the top LLM system design problems in depth, including Production RAG Pipelines, LLM-Powered Search Engines, and Code Completion Systems.
-Each article walks through the full design process with architecture diagrams, trade-offs, and scoring rubrics.
+LeetLLM covers the core LLM system design problems in depth, including Production RAG Pipelines, LLM-Powered Search Engines, and Code Completion Systems.
+Each article walks through the design process with architecture diagrams, trade-offs, and scoring rubrics.

 Startups often blend the two, but with a heavier emphasis on breadth and speed: